 Does a candidate’s age matter as it relates to experience and engagement?

 Overall, all generations value fairness and justice, which is key to a great candidate experience.
 However, our research shows that there may be some generational differences in how individuals may react to various elements of the assessment process.
-Compared to Millennials (born between 1981-1996), individuals in Generation Z (born in/after 1997) place less value to engaging experiences, are less likely to be positively impacted by tests that include audio/visual components, are more skeptical of game-based assessments, and prefer shorter assessments (around 42 minutes compared to 49 minutes).
+Compared to Millennials at work (born between 1981-1996), individuals in Generation Z (born in/after 1997) place less value to engaging experiences, are less likely to be positively impacted by tests that include audio/visual components, are more skeptical of game-based assessments, and prefer shorter assessments (around 42 minutes compared to 49 minutes).
 These findings reinforce the notion that we should not sacrifice quality measurement for shiny new tools.

 What is the ideal time duration of a candidate assessment?

 We hear from recruiters, talent acquisition, and other stakeholders that assessments should be short.
 We agree – to increase the candidate experience, assessments need to be short.
 However, short does not need to be under 30 minutes.
 Our research polling candidates showed that the sweet spot for assessment length is between 30 to 50 minutes.
 Why?
 Candidates want the ability to demonstrate their skills and abilities.
 A 15-minute assessment may not provide candidates with sufficient opportunity to show the company their capabilities.
 Further, our assessment completion data support this.
 Candidates are just as likely to complete a 60-minute assessment as they are a 20-minute assessment.
 As such, shorter is not always better to enhance the candidate experience.

 Candidates and HR: the connects, the disconnects, and what this means for organizations.